tengj98/NBER-auto-scraper/README.md

 # NBER-auto-scraper

-This repo uses Python and GitHub Actions to automatically scrape papers from NBER's Working Papers page.
+This repo uses Python and GitHub Actions to automatically scrape papers from NBER's Working Papers page every day.